How to spend a day in South Australia’s Deep Creek National Park

 There are no bins in national parks, so you’ll also have to think about how you can take your rubbish home.

 Want some extra tips for your next visit?
-Find out what park ranger Simon Oster recommends, see Deep Creek Conservation Park from a drone or discover 10 things to see and do in the park.
+Find out what park ranger Simon Oster recommends, see Deep Creek National Park from a drone or discover 10 things to see and do in the park.

 This story was originally posted in April 2019